Flutter-gg-1/Assignment-10/README.md

 - Ensure all dependencies are correctly installed.
 - Verify that your Flutter SDK is up to date.
-- Review the code and verify that JSON data structures match expected formats.
+- Review the code and verify that structures match expected formats.
 For additional help, consult the Flutter documentation or open an issue on the project's GitHub repository.

 ### Example Usage